Revisiting Neuron Coverage for DNN Testing: A Layer-Wise and Distribution-Aware Criterion

 \section{Conclusion}

-Inspired by the observations that DNNs are designed to approximate distributions, we propose eight design principles for DNN testing criteria.
-We design \nac, a testing criterion that satisfies all eight design requirements. \nac\ describes distributions of single neuron output, neuron relations in a layer, and layer hierarchical relations in a DNN.
-We show that \nac\ can facilitate better test input assessment and serve as guidance of fuzz testing.
+Given observations that DNNs approximate distributions, we propose eight design requirements for DNN testing criteria.
+We design \tool, a criterion that fulfills all requirements. \tool\ considers the continuity, correlation, distribution, and density of layer outputs in a DNN.
+It also enables various optimizations.
+We show that \tool\ can facilitate test input assessment and serve as guidance of fuzz testing with better performance.